Namecheap SSL is an application on Namecheap shared hosting servers to ease the SSL installation process.

 The promo PositiveSSLs that are supplied with a shared hosting plan and newly added add-ons/subdomains do not require any actions from you.

-The Namecheap SSL plugin installs such certificates automatically on the corresponding domain or subdomain as soon as it is created and also enables HTTPS redirect.
+The Namecheap SSL plugin installs such certificates automatically on the corresponding domain or subdomain as soon as it is created if the domain is pointed to the hosting server.
+It also enables HTTPS redirect.
+Here's how it works:

 Step 1.
 Add a new subdomain in cPanel and click Create.